Digital control screen tracking cannabis veg stage metrics in an advanced indoor grow setup; keyword: cannabis veg stage.

 Vegetative Indicators

 Determining when to switch from vegetative to flowering stage is essential for maximizing your cannabis yield.
 During the vegetative phase, your plants experience vigorous growth, with lush green leaves and strong vertical development.
-You might notice your plants stretching toward the light source a clear sign they’re still in the veg stage.

 Transition Signals

-Our expert reminds us that pruning and shaping (topping, LST, etc.) must always be done during the vegetative stage, never after flowering has begun.
-Additionally, prior to flipping the light schedule, it’s a good idea to fumigate preventively, because during flowering, you can’t apply any toxic treatments without risking the buds.
+Height management is vital, especially indoors.
+Our expert reminds us that pruning and shaping (topping, LST, etc.) must always be done during the vegetative stage.
+Additionally, prior to flipping the light schedule, it’s a good idea to fumigate preventively.
+This is your last chance to deal with any potential pests, so a thorough treatment at this stage ensures you don’t give them time to nest in the developing flowers, where treatment is much riskier.

 Finally, monitor your light schedule carefully.
 The standard veg cycle is 18/6 (light/dark), which you’ll change to 12/12 to trigger bloom.
-Timing this change well is one of the most important decisions you’ll make.

 Adjusting Care